cedar-ave/ado-release-notes-from-query/README.md

 ## Add your query URLs
 Replace/add one or more query URLs under `public class CodeEvaler`.

-To find them, modify this URL and enter it in your browser or a tool like Postman:
+To find the URLs, modify this URL and enter it in your browser or (for better readability) a tool like Postman:
 ```
 https://healthcatalyst.visualstudio.com/DefaultCollection/<your project name - e.g., CAP/_apis/wit/queries/shared%20queries/<directory if it exists>/<subdirectory if it exists>/<name of query - e.g., myquery>?$depth=2&api-version=2.2
 ```